-Total credits in the program 120 Minimum credits required At the senior (300 or 400) level (including 18 credits at the 400 level) 75 In the major (compulsory) may be higher depending on the specific requirements of the major 45 Minimum senior-level credits in major (including a minimum of 12 credits at the 400 level) 30 Arts 🗹 (Humanities and social sciences) 96 Humanities C[], a minimum of 2023 and is offective September 1, 2023 to August 31, 2024 18
+Total credits in the program 120

+Minimum credits required

+At the senior (300 or 400) level (including 18 credits at the 400 level) 75

+In the major (compulsory) may be higher depending on the specific requirements of the major 45

+Minimum senior-level credits in major (including a minimum of 12 credits at the 400 level) 30

+Arts 🗹 (Humanities and social sciences) 96

+Humanities ☑ , a minimum of 18

-Social science C[], minimum of Ιð
+Social science C[], minimum of 18

-Science 🖉 6
+Science 🗹 6

 Residency requirement.
 A minimum of 30 credits must be obtained through Athabasca University.
 30

 Graduation with Distinction or Great Distinction.
 At least 24 credits must be obtained through Athabasca University in order to be considered.
 24

 Minor (optional)

 Minimum credits in the minor (including a minimum of 15 credits at the 300 and 400 level) 30

-Students may not apply a course to both the major and the minor.
+Students may not apply a course to the major and the minor. both

 Maximum credits allowed

 In any one discipline 60

 Applied studies 🗹 18

 At the preparatory level 6